Executive Report overview

 Citation tracking in the Executive Report provides proof of performance under the Listings category.
 Citations are mentions of a business found online—a business name plus another detail (phone number, website, or address).
 They help search engines understand a business and improve findability.

-Citation data is powered by Reputation AI Pro.
-The citations card appears for accounts that have Reputation AI Pro active.
-Citation Builder and Listing Sync Pro can also affect and help increase citations found.
+The citation tracking card in the Executive Report is powered by Reputation AI Pro — it appears only for accounts that have Reputation AI Pro active.
 If Reputation AI Pro is not active for a client, the citations card does not appear in their Executive Report.